dgp04/Quiz-Game/README.md

           }
         ]
       }
-2. Translation API
+2. **Translation API**:
-  -- Provider: https://api.mymemory.translated.net/get?q=(text you want to transalte)}&langpair=en|(language you want to translate the texto to)
+   - Provider: https://api.mymemory.translated.net/get?q=(text you want to transalte)}&langpair=en|(language you want to translate the texto to)
-  -- Usage: Translates questions into the selected language.
+   - Usage: Translates questions into the selected language.